alxstx/pychat/README.md

 # pychat
-This is a chat on Python
+This is a chat on Python with a graphical interface